-OutNav supports organisations with a vision for social change to embed outcome focused evaluation in their projects and programmes.
+OutNav is our innovative cloud-based software that supports organisations with a vision for social change to embed outcome focused evaluation in their projects and programmes.

 The system is designed specifically to underpin complex, people-based change programmes, where simple numbers are not enough to understand impacts.

 We think the way OutNav focuses on qualitative analysis of both quantitative and qualitative data is pretty unusual and possibly unique.

 OutNav is built round an ‘outcome map’ which is an accessible way of summarising the theory of change for the programme being delivered (We have a post about outcome mapping if you would like to learn more).

 Users build an evaluation framework around this outcome map.
 They can then upload all their data, photos, videos as well as data visualisations into the system.

 Within OutNav users qualitatively analyse their qualitative and quantitative data in relation to each ‘stepping stone’ in the outcome map.
 This analysis is summarised in a narrative supported by relevant graphics, photos and quotes.

 Summarising qualitative data meaningfully is notoriously difficult.
 It would not be methodologically consistent to generate graphs or pie charts from the data.
 Instead, OutNav enables users to produce a high-level summary of project progress through answering two questions for each ‘stepping stone’ in their outcome map.